 There are three main reasons drug abuse co-occurs with certain mental health conditions:

-- Increase the risk for mental disorders: The root cause for a mental health condition is a complex relationship between environment, genetics and a variety of other factors.
+- Increase the risk for mental disorders: The root cause for a mental health condition is a complex relationship between environment, genetics, and various other factors.
 Drug abuse and alcoholism in those already at risk for mental illness can nudge you in that direction.

-- Worsen mental illness symptoms: Substances such as alcohol and drugs can change the way your brain works overtime.
-Not only can this worsen mental health symptoms you’re already experiencing, but prolonged use can even trigger new symptoms.
+- Worsen mental illness symptoms: Substances such as alcohol and drugs can change the way your brain works over time.
+Not only can this worsen the mental health symptoms you’re already experiencing, but prolonged use can even trigger new symptoms.

-How to Tell if You Have a Co-Occuring Disorder
+How to Tell if You Have a Co-Occurring Disorder

-However, if you’re concerned you may have a mental illness and an addiction to drugs or alcohol, here are some warning signs of a co-occuring disorder:
+However, if you’re concerned you may have a mental illness and an addiction to drugs or alcohol, here are some warning signs of a co-occurring disorder: